ppmim/PAPI/README.rst

 |logo| PAPI
 ===========

-PAPI (PANIC Pipeline) is the automatic image processing pipeline for data taken with the PAnoramic Near Infrared Camera (PANIC_) for the 2.2m and 3.5m Telescopes at Calar Alto Observatory (CAHA_).
+PAPI (PANIC Pipeline) is the automatic image processing pipeline for data obtained with the PAnoramic Near Infrared Camera (PANIC_) for the 2.2m and 3.5m Telescopes at Calar Alto Observatory (CAHA_).
 The pipeline is written in Python and developed at the `Institute of Astrophysics of Andalusia (CSIC) <http://www.iaa.es/>`_.